-Listed Buildings and Locally Important Heritage Assets
+Listed Buildings and Non-Designated Heritage Assets

-Over Wallop Parish has a range of nationally and locally important heritage assets.
-Heritage assets include listed buildings (including walls, milestones and barns), scheduled monuments and non-designated historical structures of local importance.
+5.4.8 Over Wallop Parish has a range of nationally and locally important heritage assets.

+5.4.9 Heritage assets include listed buildings (including walls, milestones and barns), scheduled monuments and non-designated historical structures of local importance.

-Historic England describes a listed building as one which "is of special architectural or historic interest considered to be of national importance and therefore worth protecting".
+5.4.10 Historic England describes a listed building as one which "is of special architectural or historic interest considered to be of national importance and therefore worth protecting".

-Locally important heritage assets may be described as non-designated heritage sites such as locally important buildings or sites of archaeological interest that make an important contribution to creating a sense of place and local identity.
+5.4.11 Non-designated heritage assets are locally important buildings or sites of archaeological interest that make an important contribution to creating a sense of place and local identity.

-In the Parish there are 48 listed buildings, 6 scheduled monuments9 and 48 locally important buildings10 demonstrating the historic significance of the area.
-These are listed in Policies EL P2 and EL P3
+5.4.12 In the Parish there are 47 listed buildings, 20 non-designated heritage assets and 6 scheduled monuments, demonstrating the historic significance of the area.
+These are listed in Policies EL P2 and EL P3 and shown on the Policies map 1 in Appendix C.

-When making a decision on all listed building consent applications, or any decision on a planning application for development that affects a listed building or its setting, a local planning authority must have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses.
+5.4.13 When making a decision on all listed building consent applications, or any decision on a planning application for development that affects a listed building or its setting, a local planning authority must have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses.
 Preservation in this context means not harming the interest in the building, as opposed to keeping it completely unchanged.

-This obligation, found in sections 16 and 66 of the Planning (Listed Buildings and Conservation Areas) Act 1990 (ref.
+5.4.14 This obligation, found in sections 16 and 66 of the Planning (Listed Buildings and Conservation Areas) Act 1990 (ref.
 1), applies to all decisions concerning listed buildings.